Learn more about Notary

 It is vital that you remember not to notarize any legal papers that aren't yours.
 Notaries are not permitted to notarize documents that aren't theirs, and must only sign the notary section of a document if they have been commissioned by the person who has legal ownership of it.

 Understanding the difference between a notary public and a lawyer can potentially help to save your time and money spent on legal proceedings as needed.

 Notaries generally handle non-contentious legal matters where all parties have reached an agreement and need a document draft/preparation and legal witness to advise and arrange the proceedings of said agreement.

-For the majority, time and money may be the 2 most important deciding factors in whether to hire a notary public or a lawyer to handle your legal needs.
+For the majority, time and money may be the 2 most important deciding factors.

 A lawyer, on the other hand, can legally represent clients in court and be involved in litigation.
 A notary can offer legal advice in various circumstances, but not vice versa.